 - your state or territory health department (in line with your local guidelines

 - the Department of Health and Aged Care via the My Aged Care Portal

 Personal protective equipment

 The Commonwealth can support aged care services in the supply of personal protective equipment (PPE) from the National Medical Stockpile to aged care services that are most in need.

 The National Medical Stockpile is not a general supply line for PPE.
 It is for emergency purposes.
 Aged care providers should use their own supply of PPE first and only request extra supply when needed.

 We will assess requests for PPE on a case-by-case basis and prioritise residential aged care homes that are experiencing a COVID-19 outbreak.

-If you are a residential aged care service with a current outbreak or exposure and are unable to source PPE, please visit the COVID-19 Support Portal.
+If you are a residential aged care service with a current outbreak or exposure and are unable to source PPE, please visit the My Aged Care Portal.
 To request emergency PPE, you must provide evidence of your attempts to source PPE from commercial and retail suppliers.

 Rapid Antigen Tests kits – continuing supply for residential aged care homes